In Bloom is a collection of stories from Kayla’s life from childhood through to motherhood

 I first came across Kayla through a blogging course and didn’t know anything about her life.
 But when I was offered an early ebook to review, the strapline Trading Restless Insecurity for Abiding Confidence intrigued me.
 Well, now I know lots about her life.
 And despite our differences such as I’m in the UK and went to an all girls school, I felt a bond with Kayla because she could have been writing about much of my life.

 From the time I learned to read, I lost myself in the worlds I could live in through books.
 In books, I didn’t have to be myself.
 I could disappear completely into the characters, a reprieve from real life.

-We both had a childhood love of reading (yes I was so engrossed in my book I couldn’t stop reading for a photograph).
+We both had a childhood love of reading (yes I was so engrossed in my book I couldn’t stop

 What I did have to document my youth was a diary.
 In fact, I have a box full of old ones because my childhood self thought it would be a good idea to save them all for my future children to read…Then I reread those diaries as an adult and realized no one should be subjected to that level of teenage angst.

 We also both enjoyed writing journals.
 And all you need to do is look back on my journal extracts to see the angst I went through trying to fit in.
 I have to admit that I stopped reading my 1992 journal because I felt sad and embarrassed at reliving my behaviour.
 After reading this book, I’m thinking of starting it again.